Advance Directive and MOLST (Medical Orders for Life-Sustaining Treatment)

-To help you understand your medical treatment, your doctor or other health care practitioners will give you information about:
+To help you understand your medical treatment, your doctor will talk to you about:

 - What may happen if you decide against treatment

-Your consent is needed before any treatment is initiated that may involve significant risk to you.
+Your consent is needed before you receive any treatment that may involve significant risk to you.
 Consent is not needed in certain emergencies where treatment cannot wait.